 Be sure to talk with your doctor about your health history before you take Xarelto.
 This drug may not be the right treatment for you if you have certain medical conditions or other factors that affect your health.
 The conditions and factors to consider include:

-- An artificial heart valve.
-You should not take Xarelto if you have an artificial heart valve.
+• An artificial heart valve: You should not take Xarelto if you have an artificial heart valve.
 In a clinical trial, Xarelto increased the risk of side effects when used in people with a specific type of artificial heart valve.
 And Xarelto hasn’t been studied with most other types of artificial heart valves.
 Talk with your doctor about treatments other than Xarelto that may be safer for you.

-- Liver problems.
-If you have moderate to severe liver problems, you should not take Xarelto.
+• Liver problems: If you have moderate to severe liver problems, you should not take Xarelto.
 And you should avoid taking Xarelto if you have a blood clotting condition that’s related to a liver problem.
 Before taking Xarelto, talk with your doctor about your history of liver problems.
-Xarelto typically is not prescribed for use in children who have liver problems.
+Xarelto is typically not prescribed for use in children who have liver problems.

-- Pulmonary embolism (PE) requiring treatment to dissolve the clot.
-Xarelto shouldn’t be used to treat PE that needs surgery or medication to dissolve the clot.
+• Pulmonary embolism (PE) requiring treatment to dissolve the clot: Xarelto shouldn’t be used to treat PE that needs surgery or medication to dissolve the clot.
 But the drug may be used to treat PE in other cases (see this article for details).
 If you’re taking Xarelto to treat PE, be sure to talk with your doctor about whether Xarelto is right for your specific type of PE.

-- Allergic reaction.
-You shouldn’t take Xarelto if you’ve ever had an allergic reaction to the drug or any of its ingredients.
+• Allergic reaction: You shouldn’t take Xarelto if you’ve ever had an allergic reaction to the drug or any of its ingredients.
 Talk with your doctor about which other treatments are better choices for you.

-Alcohol use with Xarelto
+Alcohol with Xarelto

 Pregnancy and breastfeeding while taking Xarelto

-Pregnancy.
-Taking Xarelto during pregnancy can increase the risk of bleeding in both the pregnant person and the fetus.
+Pregnancy: Taking Xarelto during pregnancy can increase the risk of bleeding in both the pregnant person and the fetus.
 The drug can also increase the risk of pregnancy-related hemorrhage (excessive bleeding) and complications with labor and delivery.

-For these reasons, blood thinners other than Xarelto are usually prescribed for use during pregnancy.
+For these reasons, blood thinners other than Xarelto are typically prescribed for use during pregnancy.
 But Xarelto may be prescribed during pregnancy if your doctor determines that the drug’s benefits outweigh its risks.
 Talk with your doctor if you become pregnant or plan to become pregnant while taking Xarelto.

 Xarelto is approved to help prevent and treat certain blood clots.
 If you’d like to learn more about Xarelto, talk with your doctor or pharmacist.
 They can help answer any questions you have about side effects from taking the drug.